CyberReaper00/pwsh-config/README.md

-Just the config file for my Powershell profile
+Just the config file for my Powershell profile\n
 Will add a detailed overview at some point